Deborah James made a dame by William at her home

 - Published

-Podcaster Deborah James has been awarded her damehood by Prince William at her family home.
+Podcaster Deborah James has had her damehood conferred by Prince William at her family home.

 The 40-year-old host of the BBC's You, Me and the Big C said on Instagram she was "utterly honoured" he had joined her for afternoon tea and champagne.